openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## Embedded Verifiable Presentations {#verifiable_presentations}

-A Verifiable Presentation is requested using the synatx defined by the `presentation_definition` element as defined in Section 4 of [@!DIF.PresentationExchange].
-This draft deviates from the defintion given in [@!DIF.PresentationExchange] as follows in order to better fit the characteristics of the OpenID Connect protocol:
+Verifiable Presentations are requested by embedding a `verifiable_presentations` element containing a `presentation_definition` element as defined in Section 4 of [@!DIF.PresentationExchange] to the `id_token` (or `userinfo`) top level element of the `claims` parameter.

-* the element name is `verifiable_presentations` instead of `presentation_definition`
+Please note this draft defines a profile of [@!DIF.PresentationExchange] as follows:

-* the `id` element is optional
+* The `presentation_definition.id` element is optional
-* the field `id` of the `input_descriptor` sub element is optional
+* The field `presentation_definition.input_descriptorid` is optional

-A Verifiable Presentation embedded in an ID Token (or userinfo response) is requested by adding the element `verifiable_presentations` to the `id_token` (or `userinfo`) top level element of the `claims` parameter.

-The `verifiable_presentations` element MUST contain a `input_descriptors` containing at least the `schema` sub element

-The `verifiable_presentations` element MAY contain all other elements as defined in [@!DIF.PresentationExchange] except the `format` element.
+* The `presentation_definition` element MAY contain all other elements as defined in [@!DIF.PresentationExchange] except the `format` element.

-Note: supported presentation formats, proof types, and algorithms are determined using new RP and OP metadata (see ).
+Note: supported presentation formats, proof types, and algorithms are determined using new RP and OP metadata (see (#metadata)).

 Here is a non-normative example: